ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 same Connection.

 A Message with Priority 0 will yield to a Message with Priority 1, which will yield to a Message with Priority 2, and so on.
-Priorities may be used as a sender-side scheduling construct only, or be used to specify priorities on the wire for Protocol Stacks supporting prioritization.
+Priorities can be used as a sender-side scheduling construct only, or be used to specify priorities on the wire for Protocol Stacks supporting prioritization.

 Note that this property is not a per-Message override of `connPriority`
 - see {{conn-priority}}.
-The priority properties may interact, but can be used independently and be realized by different mechanisms; see {{priority-in-taps}}.
+The priority properties might interact, but can be used independently and be realized by different mechanisms; see {{priority-in-taps}}.

 #### Ordered {#msg-ordered}